How to rabbit proof your home & stop your rabbit chewing electrical wires & power cables

 One tell tale sign that a house rabbit lives in a home are the little chew marks you find as they try out materials with their teeth and the buttons on remote controls seem irresistible.
 It only takes a moment for your back to be turned and the next thing you know, you have a pile of neatly shaved on buttons making changing channel more of a memory game.
 Find a permanent place to leave you remote that’s out of reach and get in the habit of putting it there when you not directly using it.

 Make sure your house rabbit is safe around your speakers

-Anything at you rabbits level could be damaged by shard teeth and strong claws and speakers can often lay directly in the path of such destruction.
+Anything at you rabbits level could be damaged by shard teeth and nails and speakers can often lay directly in the path of such destruction.
 The soft martial speakers are made of can be irreparably damaged and the expensive cables can be sliced through in seconds.
 Place your speakers on a solid set of stands and protect the cables with some cable tidies.
 Make sure you don’t place things on top of them that could fall if they are nudged.
 If you can’t put them on stands then you can screen them of with some section of pet pen which wont effect the Sound quality.

 Your rabbit will always want to try out new things to nibble and chew, this instinctive behaviour can be hard to stop.
 You can however help prevent some of the damage by providing some safe and acceptable alternatives such as willow sticks and wooden chew toys.
 Remember to replace them regularly to keep your rabbit interested.